madetech/academy/README.md

 ##Objectives:

-We've set some objectives which we'll be supporting you to achieve during the twelve week programme:
+We've set five key objectives which we'll work with you to achieve during the twelve week programme:

-* Developed a strong grounding in the topics required to become a modern software engineer.
+1. Gain a strong grounding in the topics required to become a modern software engineer.
-* Shipped a moderately complex greenfield application using the methods we've taught.
+2. Ship a moderately complex greenfield application using the methods we've introduced.
-* Contributed code refactoring and improvements to live customer applications.
+3. Contribute code refactoring and improvements to live customer applications.
-* Taken an active part in retrospectives and showcases.
+4. Take an active part in team retrospectives and showcases.
-* Been able to provide first line customer support and communications.
+5. Provide first line support to our customers.
-* Contributed back to the Made Tech Academy to make it better for next cohort.

-##Learning Programme:
+##Programme:

 ###[Week 1 - Introduction](learn/00_introduction.md)
 ###[Week 2 - Test-Driven Development](learn/01_tdd.md)